ToshioCP/Gtk4-tutorial/src/sec10.src.md

 tfe4/tfe.gresource.xml
 @@@

-## Make

 Dividing a file makes it easy to maintain source files.
-But now we are faced with a new problem.
+But now we face a new problem.
 The building step increases.

 - Compiling the ui file `tfe.ui` into `resources.c`.